 Imagine that you have developed a potentially marketable invention.
 What do you do next?
 You are faced with a dilemma.
 To make money from the invention, you must ordinarily license the invention to another business, often a manufacturer or distributor, who will invest in mass producing, advertising, and selling it.
 But in pitching the invention to potential licensees, you run the risk of disclosing so much information that the invention might be stolen or no longer be protected by law.

 So how can you shop your invention around without jeopardizing your rights?
 To protect your interests, consider two common strategies employed by inventors, amateur and professional alike.
-First, you can file a provisional patent application (if your invention is patentable) or use a nondisclosure agreement (if it is not patentable).
-If you are setting up a meeting with a potential licensee that refuses to sign a nondisclosure agreement, this should raise some red flags; proceed with caution.
+First, you can file a provisional patent application (if your invention is patentable).
+Second, you can use a nondisclosure agreement (regardless of whether it is patentable).

 (Remember that inventors do not always need to license their invention in order to make money.
-To learn more about another option for making money from your invention, manufacturing and marketing the invention yourself, see Should You License or Manufacture Your Invention?)
+To learn more about another option for making money from your invention, manufacturing and marketing the invention yourself, see Should You License or Manufacture Your Invention?).

 The agreement must be signed before you meet with the potential buyer or licencee and thus before you disclose any secrets.
 If someone signs a nondisclosure agreement and later uses your secret without authorization, you can sue for damages.
-The NDA is a contract like any other, and if the company breaches, you can seek liability.
-To see examples of various nondisclosure agreements as well as detailed explanations of their provisions, check out NDAs for Free.
+The NDA is a contract like any other, and if the company breaches, you can seek a finding of liability and contractual damages.

 Nondisclosure agreements vary in format.
-Generally, they contain these important elements:
+Typically, they contain these important elements:

-What's confidential.
+Defining confidential information.
 Every nondisclosure agreement provides a definition of confidential information or trade secrets.
 Every nondisclosure agreement also specifically excludes some information from protection, meaning that the receiving party has no obligation to protect that information.
 Information is not protected if it was created or discovered before or independent of any involvement with you.
 Generally, not every single topic you discuss in a pitch meeting will be confidential; only the information specific to your invention or method would qualify under the NDA.